pavolgaj/spectroPy/README.md

 # spectroPy
  Calibration and manipulation with grating spectra in Python.
+Focused mainly on spectra obtained using StarAnalyser SA-100 and SA-200.

  __Requirements:__
  * python